+Source: Lapop, 2017 and 2019.

 Table 3 presents the results of regression models.
-Colunas 1 and 2 present the models using copi and IC indices, respectively, without interaction, andin the same way colunas 3 and 4 the same models with interaction between higher education and ethnicapresentam group.
+Columns 1 and 2 present the models using COPI and CI indices, respectively, without interaction, and 3 and 4 show the same models with interaction between university education and ethnic group.

 Table 3.
-Resultados dos mregression m odelos for.
+Linearregression m odelos for COPI and CI, Brazil, 2017-19.